wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

+---
+title: Build, test and deploy an golang application to heroku
+date: 2013-07-10
+tags: opendelivery, boxes, golang, heroku
+author: Pieter Joost van de Sande
+gravatarhash: 5864d682bb0da7bedf31601e4e3172e7
+published: false
+---

 # Deploying Golang to Heroku

-In this post we will show you how you can build, test and deploy an golang application to heroku.
+In this post I will share how you can build, test and deploy an golang application to heroku.

 ## Prerequisites